Nozbe/Michael.team/en/about.md

+---
+permalink: /about/
+---

-# About Michael Sliwinski - the productivity guy
+# About Michael Sliwinski

 * TOC
 {:toc}